 I always find it funny because sometimes the lobby and hallway outside will be buzzing full of people, and this quiet nook is just right around the corner.
 I get the feeling most guests aren’t aware it’s there.

 Outside you’ll find a covered eating area.
-This is a special spot that looks out into the garden.
-I have seen people enjoying meals and playing cards that appear to be having a lovely time.
+This special spot looks out into the garden.
+I have seen people enjoying meals and playing cards having a lovely time out here.

-If you enter on this side of the store, they usually have a reasonable selection of resort-specific merchandise.
-Disney Vacation Club members will also find merchandise specific to their membership.
+The gift shop usually carries a good selection of resort-specific merchandise.
+In addition, Disney Vacation Club members will also find merchandise specific to their membership.

-To date, my favorite villa stay has been at the deluxe studio at the Grand Floridian Villas.
-I haven’t had the chance to stay in a Beach Club villa yet.
+To date, my favorite Disney Vacation Club Resort stay has been at the deluxe studio at the Grand Floridian Villas.
+But I enjoy the Beach Club Villas too.

 Final Thoughts on Disney’s Beach Club Resort Review

 Of course, pricing is on the higher end, as with the majority of the higher-end resorts.
-Make sure to check with an authorized Disney travel planner to get the best rate possible for your stay.
-I recommend and use Firefly Travels.
-You can contact them here if you have any questions or would like to get a quote.
+I always recommend checking with an authorized Disney travel agent to get the best price available.
+The one we recommend is listed at the bottom of this review.

-If the price is a concern, but you still want to stay deluxe, you might read the Animal Kingdom Lodge Review.
-That resort usually offers the lowest price in the line of deluxe resorts.
+If the price is a concern, but you still want to stay at a deluxe resort, you might read the Animal Kingdom Lodge Review.
+That resort usually offers more reasonable pricing than the other upscale resorts.

 Disney’s Beach Club has the most beautiful atmosphere inside and out.
-And I’ve really enjoyed having the opportunity to share a little piece of my heart with you.
-For comparison, there’s a full review of Disney’s Yacht Club Resort available.
-I find little fault with either.
+And I’ve enjoyed having the opportunity to share a little piece of my heart with you.

-Make sure to leave me a comment with your thoughts on this Disney’s Beach Club review.
-Let me know whether you have visited or stayed as a guest before.
-Or maybe your favorite dining location in the area.
+Make sure to leave a comment with your thoughts on this Disney’s Beach Club review.
+Also, let me know whether you have visited or stayed as a guest here before.
 I value your comments and opinions, especially when it comes to Disney’s Beach Club.